pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 What happened?

-Well, inspecting the return type, we can see that "ReturnType-elimination" in this case has gotten rid of the type: `(Option<&'static dyn ProcessType>, usize, usize)`.
+Well, inspecting the return type, we can see that ["Ret-elimination"][] in this case has gotten rid of the type: `(Option<&'static dyn ProcessType>, usize, usize)`.
 Nested within that tuple, we see the type `&'static dyn ProcessType`.
 So, the attemtpt to return `(Some(process), 0, 0)` is causing the generated